Method¶

 The assignment of transitions in the spectrum above are, from left to right, are \(\hat{D}_{2,MX}\), \(\hat{D}_{1,MX}\), \(\hat{D}_{2,AX}\), \(\hat{D}_{1,AX}\), \(\hat{D}_{2,AM}\), and \(\hat{D}_{1,AM}\),

-As before, when this generic TransitionQuery is combined with the three-site SpinSystem object, the SymmetryQuery is expanded into an intermediate set of spin-system-specific symmetry queries illustrated in the table below.
+As before, when this generic TransitionQuery is combined with the three-site SpinSystem instance, the SymmetryQuery is expanded into an intermediate set of spin-system-specific symmetry queries are illustrated in the table below.

-Again, each row’s intermediate spin-system-specific symmetry query is used to select a subset of transitions from the complete set of transitions.
+Again, each row’s intermediate spin-system-specific symmetry query selects a subset of transitions from the complete set of transitions.
 The final set of selected transitions is obtained from the union of transition subsets from each spin-system-specific symmetry query.

 from pprint import pprint